tandao0909/hands-on-with-DS/Chapter 6/note.md

 - Decision tree are versatile algorithm that can work on both classification and regression tasks, even with multioutput tasks.
+- Note from chapter 7: If a decision tree has a depth of 1, that is a tree composed of a single decision node and two leaf nodes.
+It also is called a *decision stump*.
 - They are powerful algorithms, capable of fitting very complex dataset.
 For example, in chapter 2, we trained a Decision Tree model to fit the California housing dataset and fit it perfectly (actually, overfit it).
 - Decision Trees are also the fundamental components of Random Forests (will discuss in Chapter 7), which are among the most powerful machine learning algorithms available today.

 # Making Predictions

 - The way make predictions is similar to walk through several if statement.
 Suppose you find an iris flower and want to classify it:
     - You start at the root node: This node ask whether the petal length is smaller or equal to 2.45 cm.
-If yes, you move to the root's left node (depth 1, left).
+If yes, you move to the root's leaf node (depth 1, left).
 In this case, this is a leaf node (i.e. it has no child nodes), so it does not ask any question: Just look at the predicted class of that node and the decision tree predicts that your flower is an *Iris Setosa* (class=setosa).
     - If no, then you move down the right node (depth 1, right).
 This is not a leaf node, but a spilt node, so it asks another question: Is the petal width smaller or equal to 1.75 cm?
 If yes, then the model thinks the flower most likely is an *Iris Versicolor*.
 If not, then the model thinks the flower is most likely to be an *Iris Virginica*.
 - One of the advantages of decision trees is they require very little data preparation.
 In fact, they don't need to center or scale the features at all.
 - A node's samples attribute counts how many training instances it applies to.
 For example, there are 100 training instances have petal width > 2.45 cm (depth 1, right), anh of these 100, there are 46 training instances have petal width > 1.75 cm (depth 2, right).